deuzu/github-democrat/README.md

   - mergeable
   - prefixed with "[RDY]" (configurable)
   - last commit is older than 24 hours
-  - voted positively (more reactions :+1: than :-1: on the PR description)
+  - voted positively (2 more reactions :+1: than :-1: on the PR description)

 ## Installation